 Ventricular fibrillation, an

-arrhythmia (abnormal heart rhythm), which causes the lower chambers of the heart to beat too fast, is the most common cause of sudden cardiac arrest.
+arrhythmia (irregular heartbeat) which causes the lower chambers of the heart to beat too fast, is the most common cause of

 Clinical Associate Professor Ching Chi Keong, Senior Consultant,